 Speed was always important to the Lyons, even in large boats.
 Captain David H. Lyon, a steamship captain from Ogdensburg, NY was active in boat racing at the Thousand Islands Yacht Club in the early 1900s with his kerosene- powered 55’ canopy launch Carmencita.
-Limited records also suggest that he was the most successful driver of the one-design motorboat class, or “Number Boats” (See boat #13 That on display in the Dodge Launch Building).
+Limited records also suggest that he was the most successful driver of the one-design motorboat class, or “Number Boats”.
 D.H.
 Lyon also had a 60’ steam yacht called Outing, and another 40’ launch called Majella.

 The Lyons had many boats over the years, but perhaps the most famous in its time was Vamoose, designed by John Hacker and built by Fitzgerald & Lee of Alexandria Bay, NY in 1936.
 D.H.
 Lyon’s son Charles was a legendary figure among the Islands, an expansive character who lived an unapologetically extravagant lifestyle.
 Known to some as the “King of the St. Lawrence” or the “Roaring Lyon,” Charlie Lyon was an avid boater under sail and motor power.